polywrap/documentation/docs/guides/deployment/deploy-arweave.md

- 🎉 Congratulations 🎉 on deploying using the Aleph.im!
+ 🎉 Congratulations 🎉 on deploying using the Arweave!